Configuration Reference¶

 User Identity Mapping¶

-These variables control how JIM maps authenticated users to metaverse objects, enabling role-based access control.
+These variables control how JIM maps authenticated users to Metaverse Objects, enabling role-based access control.

 | Variable | Description | Default | Example |